OUR SQUAD

 katie@corporealwriting.com

-Her adult coloring book The Stoner Babes was published in 2018 with Microcosm Publishing, which celebrates diversity alongside the transcendental and medicinal qualities of cannabis.
-She’s spent time as a contributing freelance writer for the Portland Mercury and has been published in Pacific Stone Zine, Call Me [Brackets], Entropy, Nailed Magazine and others.
+Her adult coloring book The Stoner Babes was published in 2018 with Microcosm Publishing, which celebrates diversity alongside the transcendental and medicinal qualities of cannabis, and recently went into its 4th printing.
+She’s been published in Pacific Stone Zine, Call Me [Brackets], Entropy, Nailed Magazine and others.
+She also spent time as a contributing freelance writer for the Portland Mercury.

 Andy Mingo